Toyger Cat Profile and Information

 • The toyger cat is expensive and difficult to find.

-• Although there are no known major health complications linked with this breed, the toyger cat may be prone to minor condition known as heart murmurs.
+• Although no known major health complications are linked with this breed, the toyger cat may be prone to minor conditions known as heart murmurs.

 You may be interested in other cat breeds similar to the toyger cat.
 These are some of the following cats you might want to look at;